moopress/doc.builderplus/index.md

 ----

-**NOTE:** Configuration of **email sending is not controlled by MedicalPlus**.
+**NOTE:** Configuration of **email sending is not controlled by LawyerPlus**.
 If your site is up and running but not sending email, you will need to contact your hosting provider in order to configure and troubleshoot your email sending system.

 ## Customizer
-MedicalPlus provides its site options through the WordPress Customizer.
+LawyerPlus provides its site options through the WordPress Customizer.
 To access the customizer, navigate to `Appearance > Customize` in the admin dashboard.
-The options that are added by MedicalPlus are organized into panels that can be accessed by clicking on the headers associated with the panels.
+The options that are added by LawyerPlus are organized into panels that can be accessed by clicking on the headers associated with the panels.

 ### Customizer Options